Robert D. Maxwell: Post-war

 After the war, Maxwell enrolled in vocational school for two years in Eugene, Oregon to be an auto mechanic.
 After his training, he worked a two-year apprenticeship for an Oldsmobile car dealership in Redmond, Oregon.
 During this time, he met Beatrice, and they married on August 12, 1951.

 He then taught auto mechanics at Bend High School in Bend, Oregon and later helped establish an auto mechanics program at Central Oregon Community College.
 From 1966 through 1986, Maxwell taught auto mechanics at Lane Community College in Eugene.
 He was honored in 1970 as one of 5,000 outstanding educators.

 In 2011, at the age of 90, he received his high school diploma from Bend Senior High School.
 In 2012, Maxwell suffered a minor stroke, but recovered after only a few days with only minor loss of functionality of his right hand.
 He continued as the director of the non-profit Bend Heroes Foundation.

 After retiring, Maxwell resided in Bend, Oregon until his death.
 He died in Bend on May 11, 2019, at the age of 98.
-At the time of his death, he was the only Medal of Honor recipient residing in Oregon.
+At the time of his death, he was the only Medal of Honor recipient residing in Oregon.Maxwell’s memorial service was held on May 31, 2019.
+So, many people were expected to attend that the service was held at the Deschutes County fairgrounds in Redmond, a few miles north of Bend.
+A local television station broadcast the memorial service live for those who could not attend the memorial service in person.
+Maxwell was buried in Pioneer Cemetery in Terrebonne, Oregon.